Marks of Suspicion:

 |

-Humans write differently, especially when stakes are high.
-Emotional range shifts.
-A paragraph might start calm and analytical, then turn sharp with irritation, then soften into reflection.
+Humans write differently than that, especially when stakes are high.
+Emotional range shifts and humanity emerges.
+A paragraph might start calm and analytical, then turn sharp with irritation, then soften into reflection and calm.
 Tone follows thought.
 When tone stays perfectly modulated, it signals control that feels inhuman.
-Writers now flatten their own emotional range under scrutiny.
+It creates writing that doesn't always resonate.
+Writers may now flatten their own emotional range under scrutiny.
 They worry that showing too much feeling will seem artificial, that expressing frustration or joy too openly will read as manufactured warmth.
 They edit themselves into blandness.

 This may be the most significant loss.
 Emotional range makes writing worth reading.
 It signals another person behind the words.
 When fear of suspicion drives writers to suppress their own tonal variation, the result goes beyond duller prose.
 Voice itself gets erased, seemingly void of ego, persona, identity.